koriaf/parks-bce-integration-bookable-things/overview.rst

-The purpose of this exercise is to integrate BCE with Parks Australia's systems, so that ANBG experiences can be searched and booked from BCE by teachers planning an school excustion in Canberra.
+The purpose of this exercise is to integrate BCE with Parks Australia's systems, so that ANBG experiences can be searched and booked from BCE by teachers planning an school excursion in Canberra.

 In the following diagram, the blue parts represent user stories that are already supported by the current systems.
-The green parts represent new features that are required to acomplish the integration.
+The green parts represent new features that are required to accomplish the integration.

 .. uml:: overview.uml